rhit-neuro/Caravel_FPGA_2025/README.md

 B4 FF FF FF 64 FD FF FF E0 FF FF FF
 ```
 ## 2. Explanation of changes and process flow

+Code generation is done using a modified version of the [caravel_mgmt_soc_litex](https://github.com/efabless/caravel_mgmt_soc_litex) repository.

+We had to modify Makefiles and ensure the correct exports in the `~/.bashrc` (which are shown in [Process Flow section](#1-process-flow-steps)) file to get code generation working for us. <br> In this section we will present the changes we made and some rationale to why they were made.

+### Makefiles

+The following Makefiles were changed and why they were changed:
+- [`cpu.makefile`](../caravel_mgmt_soc_litex/verilog/dv/make/cpu.makefile): Contains variable initializations for FIRMWARE source files and Caravel's verilog (including our VexRiscV core)
+- [`env.makefile`](../caravel_mgmt_soc_litex/verilog/dv/make/env.makefile): Contains exports for Caravel's verilog path, core verilog path, userproject verilog path and lastly the cross compiler paths (installed above)
+- [`sim.makefile`](../caravel_mgmt_soc_litex/verilog/dv/make/sim.makefile): Main Makefile to compile the hex file for the code.
+We had to change some makefile commands and comment out waveform simulation generation code in makefile
+- [`var.makefile`](../caravel_mgmt_soc_litex/verilog/dv/make/var.makefile): Contains variable definitions used in the `sim.makefile` for compiler flags to compile the C code (eventually turned into `hex` files).
+The flags involve defining CPU (vexriscv for us) type, family, endianness and other cross compiler specific settings

+> [!TIP]
+> Currently all code is compiled in the [gpio_mgmt](../caravel_mgmt_soc_litex/verilog/dv/tests-caravel/gpio_mgmt/) folder which is the default that the code in [Caravel_on_FPGA](https://github.com/efabless/Caravel_on_FPGA) uses to compile C code to run on caravel.
+However, to create your own folder structure for the C project you'd have to make the appropriate changes in the `sim.makefile` and the [local Makefile](../caravel_mgmt_soc_litex/verilog/dv/tests-caravel/gpio_mgmt/Makefile) in the gpio_mgmt folder.